Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 Custom DeepSpeed Config
 """""""""""""""""""""""

 In some cases you may want to define your own DeepSpeed Config, to access all parameters defined.
-We've exposed most of the important parameters, however there may be debug parameters to enable.
-Also, DeepSpeed allows use of custom DeepSpeed optimizers and schedulers defined within a config file which is supported.
+We've exposed most of the important parameters, however, there may be debugging parameters to enable.
+Also, DeepSpeed allows the use of custom DeepSpeed optimizers and schedulers defined within a config file that is supported.

 .. note::
     All plugin default parameters will be ignored when a config object is passed.